fed/blog/content/uses.md

 - [Sublime Text](https://sublimetext.com) remains, after many years, one of my favourite code/text editors.
-I still use it mostly for notes, I've got a single `todo.md` file (automatically backed up to iCloud Drive) I use as a brain dump/mental clutter storage where I keep random thoughts that pop up half-way through a task, also for things like taking notes during a meeting/course.
+I still use it mostly for notes, I've got a single `todo.md` file (automatically backed up to iCloud Drive) I use as a brain dump/mental clutter storage where I keep random thoughts that pop up halfway through a task, also for things like taking notes during a meeting/course.
 Sometimes I also use it to edit very large files (it's very powerful at finding and replacing), to parse and beautify files, etc.

 ### Coding